10Kft/10kft-api/README.md

 There are several ways in which you can stay informed about important changes to the API.

-* Ask your friendly 10Kft Administrator to add your email as the developer contact for your account.
+* Ask your friendly account Administrator to add your email as the developer contact for your account.
 * Subscribe to be notified when updates are made to this github repo by following it or using the watch feature.
-* Sign up to receive updates via the 10Kft Developer API Announcements mailing list [here](http://eepurl.com/ZvuOb)
+* Sign up to receive updates via the 10,000ft Developer API Announcements mailing list [here](http://eepurl.com/ZvuOb)

 ### Getting help & reporting problems

 There are several ways you can ask for help with using the API.

-* For issues that require immediate attention, contact us via the support widget within the 10Kft Plans app, or email support@10000ft.com
+* For issues that require immediate attention, contact us via the support feature within the application user interface, or email support@10000ft.com.
 * For suggestions of feature requests and other non urgent issues, open an issue in this github repo.

 When contacting support for assistance with using the API, please provide example API calls where possible.
 This greatly speeds up the time to resolve support requests.
 You can use cURL, available on unix platforms as well as windows, to create an example of your scenario, and including the curl command(s) along with your request for support.